 In 1990, Don Oliver became the first Black man in Canadian history to be summoned to the Senate of Canada and, later, the first to be elected unanimously as Speaker Pro Tempore of that institution.
 While there, he served with distinction as chairman of six standing committees, including Fisheries, Rules, Transport, National Finance, and Legal and Constitutional.

-Don’s principle contribution to the community for more than 50 years has been as a human rights activist and catalyst, fearlessly breaking down barriers of racism and intolerance and promoting principles of pluralism, diversity, and inclusion in both public and private sectors.
+Don’s principle contribution to the community for more than 50 years was as a human rights activist and catalyst, fearlessly breaking down barriers of racism and intolerance and promoting principles of pluralism, diversity, and inclusion in both public and private sectors.

 In 2021, Don published his autobiography, A Matter of Equality: The Life’s Work of Senator Don Oliver (Nimbus Publishing), detailing his life as a Black man growing up in the only Black family in Wolfville, as an outspoken social activist, and as one who roots out the systemic racism that has stalled the growth of Canada’s Black citizens.

-Don now serves on the board of the Black North Initiative, a national organization calling on large corporations and governments to sign a pledge to fight to end systemic black racism in Canada..
-He is also a businessman and tree farmer.
+In his final years, Don served on the board of the Black North Initiative, a national organization calling on large corporations and governments to sign a pledge to fight to end systemic black racism in Canada.
+He was also a businessman and tree farmer.
+Don passed away after a long and courageous battle with cardiac amyloidosis in Halifax on September 17, 2025.